pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/README.md

 ## Introduction

-In MVC the view part defines what is going to be presented to the user.
-In Pimcore templates represent the view part.

-In general the templates are located in: `/website/views/scripts/[controller]/[action].php` (both controller as well as action without their suffix).
+In general the templates are located in: `/app/Resources/views/[Controller]/[action].html.php` (both controller as well as action without their suffix).

-Pimcore uses `\Zend_View` as the templating engine.
+Pimcore uses an improved version of [Symfony's PHP templating engine](http://symfony.com/doc/current/templating/PHP.html).
 Therefore the standard template language is plain PHP.
-But other template languages could be used so Pimcore does not restrict the output technology.
+But other templating languages such as Twig could be used so Pimcore does not restrict the output technology.
-The documentation uses PHP as template language though.
+The documentation uses PHP as template language though (there may be docs for Twig in the future).

+We've improved the default Symfony PHP engine, by adding the `$this` context and an object orientated access to properties and templating helpers (eg. `$this->slots()` instead of `$view["slots"]`), which is basically the same as using the `$view` variable with the array based syntax or local variables when using the default Symfony style.
+However the default syntax is still available and ready to use.
+We've decided to implement the `$this` context for mainly 2 reasons: easier migration from Pimcore 4 and better IDE support since with the OOP approach we have the full power of auto-complete and code suggestions.

+> It's recommended to have a look into [Symfony's Templating Component](http://symfony.com/doc/current/templating.html) which covers much  more topics and goes a bit deeper into detail.

 ## Pimcore Specialities and Examples